tensorflow/tensorboard/tensorboard/plugins/debugger/README.md

 ![The continue button](images/continue_button.png)

 Clicking the button opens a dialog that lets the user specify how many session runs to execute.
-Execution will pause at breakpoints (selected ops).
+Execution will pause at breakpoints (selected nodes).

 ![The continue dialog](images/continue_dialog.png)

-Via this dialog, the user may specify breakpoints based on conditions (in addition to the breakpoints that are based on selected ops):
+Via this dialog, the user may specify breakpoints based on conditions (in addition to the breakpoints that are based on selected nodes):

 * When a tensor contains any bad ([NaN](https://en.wikipedia.org/wiki/NaN), or +/- Infinity) values.
 * When a tensor contains any +/- Infinity values.